libgraviton/vcap-config-loader/README.md

 Parses and loads the contents of a vcap services variable as provided by cloundfoundry clouds.

-This is just a very small wrapper around peekmo/jsonpath.
-It is intended to make it very easy to configure services based on things cloudfoundry injects through the VCAP_SERVICES env variable.
+This is just a very small wrapper around flow/jsonpath.
+It is intended to make it easy to configure services based on things cloudfoundry injects through the VCAP_SERVICES env variable.

 This package adheres to [SemVer](http://semver.org/spec/v2.0.0.html) versioning.